calculix/CalculiX-Examples/CAD/OnshapeTutorial/README.md

-# Meshing a CAD Geometry with Gmsh
+b# Meshing a CAD Geometry with Gmsh
-Tested with CGX 2.13 / CCX 2.12, Gmsh 3.0.5
+Tested with CGX 2.13 / CCX 2.13, Gmsh 3.0.5

 This demonstrates a possible workflow for a CalculiX analysis of a CAD generated part.